Neural Architecture Search for Energy Efficient Always-on Audio Models: Abstract

 \section{Abstract}

-Mobile and edge computing devices for always-on audio classification require energy-efficient neural network architectures.
-We present a neural architecture search (NAS) that optimizes accuracy, energy efficiency and memory usage.
-The search is run on Vizier, a black-box optimization service.
+{Mobile and edge computing devices for always-on classification tasks require energy-efficient neural network architectures.
+In this paper we present several changes to neural architecture searches (NAS) that improve the chance of success in practical situations.
+Our search simultaneously optimizes for network accuracy, energy efficiency and memory usage.
+We benchmark the performance of our search on real hardware, but since running thousands of tests with real hardware is difficult we use a random forest model to roughly predict the energy usage of a candidate network.
 We present a search strategy that uses both Bayesian and regularized evolutionary search with particle swarms, and employs early-stopping to reduce the computational burden.
-The search returns architectures for a sound-event classification dataset based upon AudioSet with similar accuracy to MobileNetV1/V2 implementations but with an order of magnitude less energy per inference and a much smaller memory footprint.
+Our search, evaluated on a sound-event classification dataset based upon AudioSet, results in an order of magnitude less energy per inference and a much smaller memory footprint than our baseline MobileNetV1/V2 implementations while slightly improving task accuracy.
+We also demonstrate how combining a 2D spectrogram with a convolution with many filters causes a computational bottleneck for audio classification and that alternative approaches reduce the computational burden but sacrifice task accuracy.}